Leading Inclusion in Schools and Settings

 Showcase Icon - A circle with 'SC' inside

-SEND and inclusion are integral to staff and leadership discussions, informing everyday practice, school improvement and whole-school decision-making.
-Inclusion is embedded in the school’s
+SEND and inclusion are integral to staff and leadership discussions, informing everyday practice, setting improvement and whole-setting decision-making.
+Inclusion is embedded in the schools and settings.

-The school’s published SEN information report is easily accessible and accurately describes the school’s provision and support for pupils with SEND.
+The school or setting’s published SEN information report is easily accessible and accurately describes the school’s provision and support for pupils with SEND.

-Leaders make sure that any alternative provision the school uses is suitable and safe, and the decisions to place pupils in it are made in pupils’ best interests.
+Leaders make sure that any alternative provision the school or setting uses is suitable and safe, and the decisions to place pupils in it are made in pupils’ best interests.

-The SEND Link governor holds leaders to account appropriately and effectively for the school’s SEND support and provision.
+The SEND Link governor holds leaders to account appropriately and effectively for the school or setting’s SEND support and provision.

 Signposts and Support